Updated August 2024.

 8. By the 1950s, trick-or-treating was back, but this time for all the kids born after World War II.

 Today, Halloween isn’t just for children.
 Once again it enjoys a growing popularity among adults.
 Although they don’t go door-to-door looking for treats, adult Halloween parties are a huge part of the tradition.
 Some adults dress up to take their children trick-or-treating, too.
 Recollections is here to help you create your dream costume for that special Halloween celebration with our period clothing and accessories!
-Whether you go for a traditional Victorian look, are heading back to the Old West, celebrating Downton Abbey or the Roaring 20s, are going retro with the 1950s, or are experimenting with Steampunk, our catalog will spark your imagination.
+Whether you go for a traditional Victorian look, are heading back to the Old West, celebrating Bridgerton or the Roaring 20s, are going retro with the 1950s, or are experimenting with Steampunk, our catalog will spark your imagination.

 – Donna Klein